Alison Studley

 Lucy DeGrace

-Lucy joined the SFEG team in 1999 after completing a B.S. in Natural Resources at the Ohio State University and working in outdoor education with Columbus and Franklin County Metro Parks.
-A native of Cincinnati, Lucy really enjoys teaching kids and adults about salmon and stream ecology.
-When not working, she enjoys birding, gardening, traveling, and spending quality time with her husband, cat, and bunny.
+Lucy joined the SFEG team in 1999 after completing a B.S. in Natural Resources at the Ohio State University.
+After several years working in outdoor education with Columbus and Franklin County Metro Parks she relocated to the best coast for a change of pace.
+Lucy really enjoys teaching kids and adults about salmon and stream ecology.
+In her free time she can be found birding, gardening, traveling, and spending quality time with her husband and cat.

 Melody Meyers